Analysis | With Carson Wentz, the Commanders hope his production finally matches his talent

 Last year, until the Colts’ late-season collapse, Wentz played relatively well.
 He cut down on the negative plays that plagued him in Philadelphia — his seven interceptions tied a career low, and his eight fumbles were his fewest — and his completion percentage climbed from a career-worst 57.4 in 2020 to a career-average 62.4.
 He also showed an ability to run, picking up 215 yards (and 21 first downs), though admittedly Wentz’s scrambles lack the flair of Heinicke’s pylon dives.

-But, like Heinicke early in the season, Wentz seemed to have trouble balancing his aggressive style with the conservative approach his coaches wanted.
+But like Heinicke early in the season, Wentz seemed to have trouble balancing his aggressive style with the conservative approach his coaches wanted.
 At his end-of-season news conference, Colts General Manager Chris Ballard divulged that he had a lengthy conversation with Wentz after Week 18 in which he urged him to make smarter, safer decisions.
 Ballard said he told Wentz that he needed to get the ball out quickly — which is what Commanders Coach Ron Rivera said about Heinicke at times last season.

 “Been walking that one out my whole career, trying every day to figure out how to toe the line of being aggressive, trying to be a playmaker, trying to make things happen but being smart,” Wentz told reporters before the season.